Roger Staubach: Other work

 During the 1970s and early 1980s, he was a spokesperson for the men's clothing retailer Anderson-Little, appearing in both print and television advertisements.
 Later, he did television advertisements for Rolaids as well.

 Staubach served as the president of the philanthropic organization No Greater Love in 1981.

 During the early 1980s, Staubach worked briefly as a color commentator for CBS Sports' NFL telecasts.
-On November 9, 1980, during a close game between the New York Giants and the Dallas Cowboys, Staubach broadcast a nostalgic comment by exclaiming he would like to be "right down there in the middle of it".
+On November 9, 1980, during a close game between the New York Giants and Dallas Cowboys, Staubach broadcast a nostalgic comment by exclaiming he would like to be "right down there in the middle of it".
 The Cowboys lost 38–35.

-Staubach jointly owned Hall of Fame Racing, a NASCAR Nextel Cup Series team, with fellow former Cowboy and hall-of-famer Troy Aikman, which began racing for the 2006 season.
+Staubach jointly owned Hall of Fame Racing, a NASCAR Nextel Cup Series team, with fellow former Cowboy and hall-of-famer Troy Aikman, which began racing in the 2006 season.

 In 2009, Staubach was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor coach Lombardi's legacy, and is awarded annually to an individual who exemplifies the "spirit" of the coach.

-On December 27, 2011, Staubach wrote the foreword for a book titled The Power in a Link, published by John Wiley & Sons, authored by United States Military Academy graduate, David Gowel.
+On December 27, 2011, Staubach wrote the foreword for a book titled The Power in a Link, published by John Wiley & Sons and authored by United States Military Academy graduate, David Gowel.